John-Fixit/push-notification-service-package/README.md

 | `privateKey` | `string` | The private VAPID key for your push notifications. |
 | `email`      | `string` | A contact email for VAPID authentication.          |

+how to generate `publicKey and privateKey`, run `npm install web-push --save-dev && npx web-push generate-vapid-keys` in your project terminal

 ## Client Usage

 The `PushNotificationClient` is used to initialize and send notifications from the frontend.